rbiggs/chocolatechip/chocolatechip/chocolatechip.markdown

 **Parameters:**

 - event: A string representing valid event handler, such as "click".
-- function: A function, either named or anonymous.
+- function: Either named or anonymous.
 Note that a bound event that uses an anonymous function cannot be unbound.
 See last example below for how to avoid this.

 **Example:**